irene-brown/hugger/README.md

 The program in located in /cmd-cli directory.

 ## Install
-In UNIX-like systems you must move cmd-cli/hugger to any directory in `$PATH` or you can optionally include hugger in your `$PATH` environmental variable:
+In UNIX-like systems you must move cmd-cli/hugger to any directory in `$PATH` or you can optionally include Hugger in your `$PATH` environmental variable:
 ```bash
 $ export PATH=$PATH:`pwd`/cmd-cli/hugger
 ```